 Outgoing Carrefour CEO Georges Plassat spearheaded the introduction of Carmilla in April 2014 as part of his strategy to revive the group’s European hypermarkets by making them more attractive for customers. ($1 = zero.8933 euros) (Reporting using Dominique Vidalon; Editing through Adrian Croft) Buying a Property in Romania – Real Estate Law in Romania.
 If you are looking to buy a holiday or second home or invest in Romania, Transylvania, or at the Black Sea and you are a foreign citizen/investor; there are few aspects you should know about the procedure and the costs for the acquisition of Romanian land or Romanian houses.
 After 2012, foreign citizens EU citizens (non-Romanian) may purchase a home or apartment in Romania may freely buy and sell any Romanian property without restrictions.
 Along with the selling price for the property, buying real estate in Romania has other costs.

-If you have chosen to collaborate with a Romanian real estate agent/ broker you can expect to have an additional commission of approximately 2-4% of the price of the property.
+If you have chosen to collaborate with a Romanian real estate agent/ broker, you can expect to have an additional commission of approximately 2-4% of the property’s price.
 The local tax will be 2-4% of the price of the property.
 The signing of a contract must be witnessed by a public notary who submits it for certification by the Land Registry in charge of real estate records.
-The fees for the Romanian public notary is about 0.5-1% of the purchase price.
+The fees for the Romanian public notary are about 0.5-1% of the purchase price.
 You will also have to pay fees to the Land Registry (“Carter Funciara”) to register the Transfer Deed.
-The Romanian Land Registry Fee for a purchase of a property will vary from 1-3% according to the length of time that the seller had owned the property and the property’s value.
+The Romanian Land Registry Fee for a property purchase will vary from 1-3% according to the length of time that the seller had owned the property and the property’s value.

 Related Articles :